 Many customers these days keep reusable grocery bags on hand to help them with their weekly trips to and from the store.
 They pull them out when they park, then refold and tuck them back in the car after the groceries are put away.
 It’s a great system, and it may or may not require your assistance.

 Therefore, you don’t want to just give free bags away.
 For one thing, the customer may have enough.
 For another, when they don’t have enough, that’s the perfect sales opportunity to get them to round out their reusable bag collection.
+(See full color bleed laminated bags wholesale for grocery and shopping.)
 Set the bags up right at the end of the register, so they’ll see them when checking out and realize they don’t really have enough bags to get them home.
-Emblazoned with your logo, those custom printed grocery bags with logo will not only help you keep loyal customers around, they’ll clue other people in to what you do as well.
+Emblazoned with your logo, those custom printed promotional bags with logo will not only help you keep loyal customers around, they’ll clue other people in to what you do as well.

 GIVE: If You’re at a Trade Show

 Guess what people just aren’t going to do at a trade show or convention?
 Buy your bag.
 Trade shows and conventions are rife with free goodies, so trying to sell a product is just silly.
-That doesn’t mean you should just give them away freely either, because that just adds to the general confusion caused by so much free marketing material – and isn’t very environmentally friendly.
+That doesn’t mean you should just give your custom wholesale conference bags away freely either, because that just adds to the general confusion caused by so much free marketing material – and isn’t very environmentally friendly.

 SELL: If You Work in Retail

 If you work at a cute clothing or jewelry boutique, it’s fun to adorn your registers and display racks with bags.
-When you select bags in your company colors, that match the décor of your store, with your logo shown proud upon them, you give the entire place a boost.
-Not only are they cute in the store, they’re a great way to hold your customers’ purchases and showcase your brand to the rest of the world.
+When you select custom tote bags in your company colors, that match the décor of your store, with your logo shown proudly upon them, you give the entire place a boost.
+Not only are they cute in the store, but they’re also a great way to hold your customers’ purchases and showcase your brand to the rest of the world.